wspotter/ag2/TRANSPARENCY_FAQS.md

 ## What are the limitations of AG2?
 How can users minimize the impact of AG2’s limitations when using the system?
 AG2 relies on existing LLMs.
-Experimenting with AG2 would retain common limitations of large language models; including:
+Experimenting with AG2 retains the common limitations of large language models; including:

 - Data Biases: Large language models, trained on extensive data, can inadvertently carry biases present in the source data.
 Consequently, the models may generate outputs that could be potentially biased or unfair.
 -	Lack of Contextual Understanding: Despite their impressive capabilities in language understanding and generation, these models exhibit limited real-world understanding, resulting in potential inaccuracies or nonsensical responses.